Fast Path Planning for Autonomous Vehicle Parking with Safety-Guarantee using Hamilton-Jacobi Reachability: Simulation and experiment results

 \subsection{Simulation setup}

-All simulations are conducted on a laptop running Ubuntu 18.04 with an Intel Core i7-6820HK CPU and a GeForce GTX 1070 GPU.
-The ideal parking planning algorithm should be \emph{versatile} to tackle various parking scenarios (e.g, common parking scenarios and variants), and always be \emph{robust} to handle various parking tasks (e.g, from arbitrary initial pose and goal pose) and \emph{stable} to solve parking tasks with less variance, and with \emph{high computation efficiency} to provide a solution fast.
-To demonstrate the remarkable performance of our proposed HJBA* algorithm based on the above-mentioned metrics, we first validate our algorithm by some simple examples and then evaluate our parking planner with batch simulations and compare it with other aforementioned state-of-the-art planning algorithms HA*~\cite{dolgov2008hybridA} and Multi-heuristic hybrid A* (MHHA*)~\cite{aine2016multi, huang2022search}. \revised{The parking spot size and the parameters used are listed in Tab.~\ref{tab:parameters}}
+All simulations are conducted on a laptop running Ubuntu 22.04, equipped with an Intel Core i7-13650HX CPU.
+The ideal parking path planning algorithm should be \emph{versatile} enough to handle various parking scenarios, including both common and exceptional cases, \emph{robust} in accommodating different parking tasks (e.g., from arbitrary initial and goal poses), \emph{stable} to minimize solution variance, and \emph{computationally efficient} to provide fast solutions.
+To demonstrate the exceptional performance of our proposed HJBA* algorithm based on these criteria, we first validate it with a set of simple examples.
+Subsequently, we evaluate our parking path planner through extensive simulations, comparing it with several state-of-the-art planning algorithms: HA*~\cite{dolgov2008hybridA}, Multi-heuristic Hybrid A (MHHA*)\cite{huang2022search}, Fault-Tolerant Hybrid A* (FTHA*)\cite{bai2022irregularly}, and Mirroring the Parking Target (MPT)\cite{Jia2024mirror}.
+The parking spot size and parameters used in the simulations are listed in Tab.~\ref{tab:parameters}, except for those involving irregular parking scenarios.